Credit scorecards

+Characteristics of scorecards

 Scorecards are built and optimized to evaluate the credit file of a homogeneous population (e.g. files with delinquencies, files that are very young, files that have very little information).
 Most empirically derived credit scoring systems have between 10 and 20 variables.
-Application scores tend to be dominated by credit bureau data which typically amounts to over 80% of the predictive power from closer to 60% in the late 1980s for UK scorecards.
-Indeed there has been an increasing trend to minimize applicant or non-verifiable variables from scorecards which have increased the contribution of the credit bureau data.
+Application scores tend to be dominated by credit bureau data which typically amounts to over 80% of the predictive power compared to 60% in the late 1980s for UK scorecards.
+Indeed, there has been an increasing trend to minimize applicant or non-verifiable variables from scorecards, resulting in the reliance on credit bureau data.

 Credit scores usually range from 300 to 850 showing the customer's creditworthiness.
 A customer with a high credit score shows that they are creditworthy and banks will have no problem giving them a loan.
 If a customer has a low credit score then banks would be hesitant to give out a loan and if they do it might be with a higher interest rate.

 Credit scoring typically uses observations or data from clients who defaulted on their loans plus observations on a large number of clients who have not defaulted.
 Statistically, estimation techniques such as logistic regression or probit are used to create estimates of the probability of default for observations based on this historical data.
 This model can be used to predict the probability of default for new clients using the same observation characteristics (e.g. age, income, house owner).
 The default probabilities are then scaled to a "credit score."
 This score ranks clients by riskiness without explicitly identifying their probability of default.

 There are a number of credit scoring techniques such as hazard rate modeling, reduced form credit models, the weight of evidence models, linear or logistic regression.
 The primary differences involve the assumptions required about the explanatory variables and the ability to model continuous versus binary outcomes.
 Some of these techniques are superior to others indirectly estimating the probability of default.
 Despite much research from academics and industry, no single technique has been proven superior for predicting default in all circumstances.

 A typical mistaken belief about credit scoring is that the only trait that matters is whether you have actually made payments on time as well as satisfied your monetary obligations in a prompt way.
 While payment background is essential, however, it still just composes just over one-third of the credit rating score.
 Furthermore, the repayment background is only shown in your credit history.

-Authors of the paper 'Credit Scoring model: Techniques and Issues' discuss different methodologies like statistical and Artificial intelligence used to create scorecards as mentioned below.